 How Do I Choose?

 Your insurance policy reflects the amount of risk you are willing to take on both personally and professionally.
 This matters because, depending on how much you regularly pay to your insurer, you may be held accountable for more or less down the road.
+That’s why there are several essential tips for choosing physician assistant liability insurance.
 The first things to check into are state and federal regulations or requirements.
 Because physician assistants’ scope of practice varies from state to state, you may be responsible to have a certain policy type or coverage limit.
 Also, ask other local PAs and see what options they have chosen.
 You may be able to receive some sound advice from medical professionals who have gone through the selection process.
 For the most accurate and up-to-date insurance information, reach out to an insurance professional like the ones on our team here at Baxter and Associates LLC.

 This guide on how physician assistant malpractice insurance works provides you with the basics you need to set up a policy.
 If you want more information or are looking to purchase a physician assistant malpractice policy, contact one of our insurance professionals at Baxter and Associates LLC today!